afelten-Anses/Bt_markers_typing/README.md

 This repository contains two Python scripts for working with VCF files:

-1. **Script 1**: Extracts variants that are present only in a given list of genome IDs from a VCF file.
+1. **select_specific_genotype.py**: Extracts variants that are present only in a given list of genome IDs from a VCF file.
-2. **Script 2**: Matches a set of variants (from Script 1's output table) against one or more VCF files and calculates, **for each genome**, the percentage of these variants that are found.
+2. **find_markers_from_tab.py**: Matches a set of variants (from select_specific_genotype.py's output table) against one or more VCF files and calculates, **for each genome**, the percentage of these variants that are found.

 ---

-## 1. Script 1 — Select Specific Variants from VCF
+## 1. Select Specific Variants from VCF

 **File:** `select_specific_genotype.py`